seanap/Plex-Audiobook-Guide/README.md

 ----
 <!-- blank line -->
 ### (Optional) Automatically copy untagged Audiobook files to a temp folder
-Optional: This step is only if you want to preserve the original unedited Audiobook files.
-Recommended if you are seeding torrents, for example from librivox.org
+Optional: This step is only required if you want to preserve the original unedited Audiobook files.
+This is required if you are seeding torrents, for example from librivox.org.

 <details>
-<summary>What I wanted to achieve with this: (click to expand)</summary>
+<summary>What I want to achieve with this step: (click to expand)</summary>
 <br>
 I have 3 working directories for my Audiobooks:

 * `~/Original` Folder where I keep the un-altered original audio Files
 * `~/temp` Folder where I copy the audio files that need to be processed
-* `~/Audiobooks` Folder where I archive my properly tagged files in the proper folder Structure
+* `~/Audiobooks` Folder where I archive my properly tagged files in the proper folder structure, this is the folder I point Plex at

+> Anywhere these folders are referenced, make sure to update to your specific paths

 <br>